kp101/Wellness-Monitor/README.md

 The goal of this project is to implement a collection of IoT devices around the house for remote monitoring of seniors aging in place or children returning from school.
 This is a low cost, open source, customizable solution for monitoring activities, alarms and alerts.

 In each folder, there is a type of IoT device which will be used to collect movements detected, (optional temperature, pressure, humidity and voc via environmental sensor).
+Only one type of IoT device is necessary for monitoring movements.
+The different types of devices have different advantages, e.g. Adafruit esp32 feather s3 is great for gathering only temperature/pressure/humidity with a battery.
+Others have STEMMA/QT connecting to bme688 easily without soldering.
+For ease of maintainence, Micropython with a pico 2W is the most simple.
+The least cost is the RaspberryPi Pico 2W ~ $10 CAD, mmWave ~ $5 CAD, plus an old phone charger with microusb connector is sufficient.

 The strategy here is the use of MQTT as a central broker for reporting.
 We are monitoring:
   1. the occupants' movements (we assume a senior moving from room to room is doing okay), the report below shows more than one person's movements: